Lulu (opera): Roles

-Synopsis
+Plot overview

-In the Prologue, a circus animal tamer introduces Lulu symbolically as a serpent and the other roles likewise as various "domesticated" animals ("Hereinspaziert in die Menagerie!").
+A circus animal tamer introduces Lulu symbolically as a serpent and the other roles likewise as various "domesticated" animals ("Hereinspaziert in die Menagerie!").

-In Act 1, Lulu is being painted in a late 19th-century studio in a city like Vienna.
+Lulu is being painted in a late 19th-century studio in a city like Vienna.
 Dr. Schön and his son Alwa, a composer and admirer, are visiting.
-When they leave, the Painter ravishes her ("Gnädige Frau ...").
+When they leave, the Painter ravishes her.
 Dr. Goll, her physician husband, finds them and dies of stroke.
-Lulu inherits his wealth (Verwandlungsmusik I).
-Later in scene 2, the Painter has happily married her, but one day news of Schön's engagement angers her ("Eva? – Befehlen?").
-Since childhood, she has been sexually groomed (she says "rescued" and "loved") by the elder Schön, who is trying to discard her.
-The same day, the asthmatic Schigolch, who may or may not be Lulu's father or another one of her lovers, had visited them as a beggar.
-Schön explains these matters to the Painter so that he may properly "handle" Lulu.
-But the Painter reaches his breaking point, realizing that he does not know who Lulu—or "Nelly", "Eva", or "Mignon"—is.
-When the Painter dies by suicide, Schön blames Lulu, calling her a "murderess".
-In scene 3, Schön himself tries to manage Lulu by making her a dancer.
-A Prince plans to marry her and move to Africa.
-She persuades Schön to marry her instead ("Sehr geehrtes Fräulein").
+Lulu inherits his wealth.
+Later, the Painter has happily married her, but news of Schön's engagement angers her.
+The asthmatic Schigolch visits as a beggar.
+From a young age, she was "rescued" and "loved" by the elder Schön, who is trying to discard her.
+Schön tells the Painter Lulu's background so she may be properly "handled".
+Realizing he does not know who Lulu—or "Nelly", "Eva", or "Mignon"—is, the Painter reaches his breaking point and dies by suicide.
+Schön blames Lulu and tries to manage her by making her a dancer, but a prince plans to marry her and take her to Africa.
+She persuades Schön to marry her instead.